SampathKumarKolichalam/SampathKumarKolichalam/README.md

 I am a results-oriented Full Stack Developer with over 3 years of experience in designing and building scalable web applications, APIs, and data pipelines.
 My work integrates secure backend systems with interactive user interfaces and cloud-native infrastructures.
 I specialize in technologies like Spring Boot, Node.js, React.js, and PySpark, and bring strong experience in deploying and analyzing data-driven systems.

 Currently working at D3E Studio on an AI-powered resume intelligence platform.
-I lead full-stack development, architect backend services, and enable recruiter-facing analytics using Power BI and PySpark.
+I work full-stack development, architect backend services, and collabrate with recruiter-facing analytics using Power BI and PySpark.

 **Core Strengths:**